butter-milk/ABaLP/README.md

-# Arbitrage betting as LP problem
+# Arbitrage Betting as LP problem

 ## Introduction
 Arbitrage betting, also known as sure bets, is a way in which you would presumably be able to make money (or break-even) on any bet you make.
 In this repository, we will propose a way to see arbitrage betting as a LP-problem.
 This is useful for multiple bets, since in plenty of sports apps, one can bet on more than 2 outcomes (think of win/loss/draw or a finite set of possible goal-outcomes in a soccer match), or even a finite amount of different goal possibilities.